zraza/test-automation/README.md

 ## Introduction

-Simple framework test Web UI and API response, GitHub is used as an example
+Simple framework to test Web UI and API response, GitHub is used as an example

 ###To Get Started